 Remove the elbow attached to the gutter of the house by unscrewing the gutter screws and pulling firmly.
 There are normally screws on both the front and back sides of the elbow.
 Both elbows should come off and be shaped like an S. Fit the two new elbows together in the exact same shape, comparing them side by side.
 The pieces are designed to interlock.

-Sometimes there is a short section of downspout in between the two elbows to allow for the eave overhang.
+Sometimes there is a short section of the downspout in between the two elbows to allow for the eave overhang.
 If this is the case, measure the short section and use the hack saw to cut a portion of the downspout to fit.
 Secure the section in between the two elbows with a gutter screw in both the front and the back.

 Attach the new elbow S to the gutter in the same way the old ones were.
 Use the gutter screws to replace the elbows, utilizing the same front and back holes in the gutter.
 The elbows should now allow for the straight section of the downspout to fit snuggly up against the house.